 Still not sure how much help you need?
 Read more about that here.

-One of the W+S queens, Bhawana Acharya, is our in-house merchandiser and is responsible for going to the local markets to scout out what fabrics and trims are available to meet client requests.
+Our in-house merchandiser is responsible for going to the local markets to scout out what fabrics and trims are available

 Typically the first step in product development is finding the right materials for your project.
 The fabrics and trims you choose help determine the price and quality of your product.
 What you choose to use can also make an impact on the environment, and a statement about your values.
 All of our stock fabrics have at least one eco qualifier, and we’ll always work to find you the most earth-friendly options for your product(s).